Troubleshooting

 Solution: Verify that the sent joint inputs match the configured modes.

-16: Robot Input Discontinuous
+16: Robot Input Infinite

-Description: Discontinuous robot input received.
+Description: Robot input with infinite values received.